 Credit: Video by בילי אליוט המחזמר

-To see a complete listing of the rest of the Tel Aviv cast, just click on the Cast Information button.
+To see a complete listing of the rest of the BETM cast in Israel, just click on the Cast Information button.

 Credit: Photo by Billy Elliot the Musical IL